ingyocode/news-feed-test/README.md

 ## docs

-- using [scalar](https://www.npmjs.com/package/scalar) for Open API Specification
+- using Swagger for Open API Specification

 ## 구현